Dear Training Colleagues,

 * Reach out to sites they have worked with before and ask them to participate

-* Ask students where they want to apply for next year and reach out to those sites to ask them to participate
+* Ask students where they want to apply for next year and reach out to those sites to ask them to participate in the PTC

 * Consider discouraging their students from applying to non-participating sites